RocketDerp/April14_2025/June10_2025/Fiction_NonFiction_popularity_mixing.md

 1. Science Fiction
 2. Nonfiction, facts, evidence
 3. Metaphors not understood crisis (Joseph Campbell equation)
 4. Generative AI year 2022 has been mostly fiction machines.
-To avoid copyright, it generates unique responses to identical promots (same quesiton, get a different answer each time), and it does not provide exact quotes / references for copyright payment issues either.
+To avoid copyright, it generates unique responses to identical prompts (same question, get a different answer each time), and it does not provide exact quotes / references for copyright payment issues either.

 ## Longstanding crisis

 “Half the people in the world think that the metaphors of their religious traditions, for example, are facts.
 And the other half contends that they are not facts at all.
-As a result we have people who consider themselves believers because they accept metaphors as facts, and we have others who classify themselves as atheists because they think religious metaphors are lies.”
-― Joseph Campbell, Thou Art That: Transforming Religious Metaphor
+As a result we have people who consider themselves believers because they accept metaphors as facts, and we have others who classify themselves as atheists because they think religious metaphors are lies.” ― Joseph Campbell, Thou Art That: Transforming Religious Metaphor

 ## Carl Sagan 1995